obsidiansystems/constraints-extras/README.md

 > minimalWitness :: Dict (Has Minimal SimpleExpr)
 > minimalWitness = Dict

-The funny "Leibtnitz-style" `forall c'` is so fancier things than Minimal (which also might not be satisfied for other args) also work:
+The funny "Leibnitz-style" `forall c'` is so fancier things than Minimal (which also might not be satisfied for other args) also work:

 > class MinimalPing a